Asana

 Can Asana replace Monday.com?

-For most project management use cases, yes -- with comparable views, stronger automation, and superior goal tracking.
+For most project management use cases, yes, with comparable views, stronger automation, and superior goal tracking.
 Asana cannot replace monday CRM or monday Dev if you use those products, and it has a steeper learning curve.
+Monday.com's mobile app also consistently scores higher.

 Does either platform include invoicing?

 No. Neither Asana nor Monday.com includes invoicing.
-Monday.com offers limited quoting on higher tiers, but nothing close to a full invoicing solution.
+Monday.com removed its quotes feature in 2024 and does not offer a replacement.
 If you need to invoice clients, you will need a separate tool or a platform like Agiled that bundles invoicing with project management.

-Asana includes AI Teammates on Starter ($10.99/user/month), powered by the Work Graph for contextual intelligence.
-Monday.com is rolling out AI Agents through the first half of 2026, primarily on Pro and Enterprise plans.
-For accessible, workflow-integrated AI today, Asana has the advantage.
-Monday.com's AI Agents promise more autonomous capabilities but are still in rollout.
+Asana ships 21 pre-built AI Teammates on Starter ($10.99/user/month), powered by the Work Graph for contextual intelligence.
+Monday.com is rolling out AI Agents through 2026, with the first agents focused on CRM sales development and most features gated behind Pro+.
+Asana has the advantage for accessible, workflow-integrated AI today.
+Monday.com's MCP-based agent infrastructure is architecturally forward-looking but still maturing.

 Related comparisons: